HEAL - Faculty & Leader/Mentor Bios

 Dr. Chavez graduated from New Mexico Junior College with an Associate's degree and transferred to the University of the Southwest where he completed a Baccalaureate's degree in psychology and a Master's degree in Counseling.
 In 2005, he completed a Doctor's degree Educational Administration from New Mexico State University in Las Cruces, New Mexico.

 His dissertation topic was the perceptions of students transferring from a community college to a baccalaureate granting institution.

-Dr. Freeman teaches courses on higher education, public administration and nonprofit management, survey/marketing research and public opinion, and public policy.
+Dr. Melissa L. Freeman teaches courses on higher education, public administration and nonprofit management, survey/marketing research and public opinion, and public policy.

 She specializes in quantitative applications for policy and research drawing upon her experience as a researcher with the Center for Higher Education at Ohio University and her experience working with national datasets at the U.S. Department of Education's National Center for Education Statistics (NCES).
 Her research interests include access issues to higher education, particularly for rural and first generation students.